vivax3794/BrainCrush/README.md

  `<Code for IO> <Code for open function> <file path> 0` And the data of the file would be written to the Memory, more on each function latter.

-## Current interpreters for BrainLove
+## Current interpreters for BrainCrush

-First interpreter for BrainLove create by me, [BLovePy](https://github.com/vivax3794/BLovePy) Still a work in progress.
+First interpreter for BrainCrush create by me, [BLovePy](https://github.com/vivax3794/BLovePy) Still a work in progress.